ironscar/spring-six-pro/readme.md

 - We can use in-memory user details by creating a bean of type `MapReactiveUserDetailsService` which implements `ReactiveUserDetailsService`
   - the setup is mostly similar to the `InMemoryUserDetailsManager`

+### Reactive Controller

+- Path vaiables can be specified in the url passed to `RequestPredicates.GET` in router as `{param}`
+  - they can be accessed in handler as `request.pathVariable(<paramName>)`
+  - they will always be string and cannot be type-checked
+- Query parameters need not even be specified in the url
+  - they can be accessed in handler as `request.queryParam(<paramName>)` which returns an optional
+  - they will always be string and cannot be type-checked
+- Multiple paths for same handler can be specified by
+  - `(RequestPredicates.GET(path1).or(RequestPredicates.GET(path2))).and(...)`
+- For exception handling, we can either do it at a handler level or a global level
+  - For handler level, `Mono` has multiple error methods like `onErrorReturn`, `onErrorResume` etc
+    - we can use `onErrorResume` at the end of the chain after the main server response piece
+    - here we can use the exception object to return a server response with a custom exception body
+    - whenever there is an error at any part of the chain, it will skip the chain till the next error handler and execute it

 ### Reactive Programming

 - A `Mono` is a reactive type that can emit at most one element (something like a one-time observable)